- Location Salford, UK

 - Client English Cities Fund

 This landmark office building is part of the New Bailey masterplan in Salford, Greater Manchester, a vibrant regeneration scheme delivering new commercial, retail and leisure space on the banks of the River Irwell.
-Our 7-storey structure will act as a gateway to this new destination, drawing visitors through the development and beyond to Spinningfields and the city centre.
+Our 7-storey structure acts as a gateway to this new destination, drawing visitors through the development and beyond to Spinningfields and the city centre.

 We’ve designed the footprint to allow for a new public piazza that links with Salford Central Station, welcoming passengers directly into the development.
 The building entrances are prominently located on this outdoor space, while accessible pedestrian routes run across it.

-The building will furnish Salford with premium new office space and public realm.
-The Government Property Unit has already signed a 25-year lease on it, with HMRC as the occupant – part of a plan to modernise the Government Estate and create new regional hubs.
+The Government Property Unit has signed a 25-year lease on it, with HMRC as the occupant – part of a plan to modernise the Government Estate and create new regional hubs.

 We've designed a building that people will enjoy working in, along with new, welcoming spaces around it that will become assets for the community.